mbovel/itp-project/report.md

 - **[Formalization of a persistent union-find data structure in Coq](https://www.lri.fr/~filliatr/puf/)**

   This paper presents the formalization of a real-world union-find data structure in Coq, with path compression and rank heuristics.
-This implementation much more complex than ours, but guarantees the inverse Ackermann complexity.
+This implementation is more complex than ours, but guarantees the inverse Ackermann complexity.

 ## Conclusion